nokia/ntt/docs/conformance/remaining-work.md

 Every change must still pass the full conformance run (`--regress 0.5`, 0 per-file regressions) and an external test-port smoke suite (17 pass / 0 fail / 2 expected inconc).

+## This branch is the product

+This work is a fork, not a queue of upstream contributions, and the document is written from that position.
+The engine is judged on whether it implements TTCN-3 correctly for the people running it here; the ETSI suite is the instrument for measuring that, not the goal.

+That distinction decides what gets kept.
+A change that raises the match rate while making the semantics less defensible is not worth taking, and a change that is clearly right but flat on the corpus is (both happened on 2026-08-04, below).
+Conversely, the 108 `reject`-expected misses are the largest remaining block and stay out of scope until there is a reason beyond the number to go after them.
+Of the 112 real misses, 108 are exactly those (`Sem_5010205_OfOperator_001`, mislabelled, among them);
+the other four are the two files described under "The executed-but-wrong slice" and two parse errors.

 ## One engine (2026-08-03)